markgw/uh-nlp2021/docs/week1/index.md

 `Counter`, as the name implies, is used to count things.
 We want to count the POS tags, so we need to obtain a copy of the list of the tagged tokens with **only** the POS tags.
 That is, instead of `[..., ('without', 'IN'), ('effect', 'NN'), ('.', '.')]` we want `[..., 'IN', 'NN', '.']`.

-> Construct the above list using, e.g., a list comprehension.
+> Construct the tag-only list using, e.g., a list comprehension.

 We can now use `Counter` to determine the distribution of the POS tags.
 Note that `Counter` is an object and not a function, so we need to construct an instance.

-> Call the constructor of `Counter` to obtain a new instance.
-Feed in the above list as an argument to the constructor.
+> Call the constructor of `Counter` to obtain a new instance, passing the tags-only list as an argument to the constructor.
 Store the returned object in a variable.

-Use the `most_common(n)` method of the `Counter` you just constructed to determine the 3 most common POS tags and their counts.
+Use the `most_common(n)` method of the object you just constructed to determine the 3 most common POS tags and their counts.

+> **MARKED ASSIGNMENT**
+>Return to Moodle the 3 most common POS tags, their counts, their meanings and the code you used to obtain the result.
+>
-> Install the NLTK module "tagsets" and read the output of `nltk.help.upenn_tagset()` to determine what the top-3 tags mean.
+> To find out what the tags mean, install the NLTK module "tagsets" and read the output of `nltk.help.upenn_tagset()`.
 Don't worry if you don't understand them completely, but try to get some idea by looking at the examples.

->**MARKED ASSIGNMENT**
->
->Return to Moodle the 3 most common POS tags, their counts, their meanings and the code you used to obtain the result.

 ## SpaCy and entity recognition

 Let us also set up another NLP library, SpaCy.
 Start by installing **inside your virtual environment** the `pip` package `spacy`.
 Recall how you installed NLTK above.

+Next up, we need to install some pretrained models: training one ourselves would take large amounts of time, computation power and data, none of which we have.
+Also, the SpaCy default models are relatively good for our purposes here.

+To install the English language default models, write `python -m spacy download en` in your terminal. **Note:** if you opened a new terminal, remember to source your virtual environment first!

+The above should have downloaded a model called `en_core_web_sm` and constructed a shortcut called `en`.
+SpaCy also allows you to define in more details which models, exactly, you want to download and use.
+Optionally see the SpaCy's [documentation](https://spacy.io/usage/models#download) for more details.

+>**MARKED ASSIGNMENT**
+>
+> Go to https://spacy.io/models/en and observe the three different English language model sets available.
+How much larger is `en_core_web_lg` compared to `en_core_web_sm` in terms of megabytes taken up by the model?
+Observe the accuracy scores reported for named entity recognition task (the rows in "NER accuracy").
+An accuracy of 1 means that the model was correct in all test cases, whereas an accuracy of 0 would mean that it was wrong in all test cases.
+How much accuracy did the larger model gain for how many fold increase in model size?

 In Python, import `spacy` and then load up a module containing English language models by calling `nlp = spacy.load('en')`.

-Try out SpaCy's default **entity recognition moule** by writing up some sentence with a few entities (people, places, organizations) and storing it in a variable `sent`.
+Next, try out SpaCy's default **entity recognition model** by writing up a sentence with a few entities (people, places, organizations) and storing it in a variable `sent`.
 Then call `nlp(sent).ents` and observe the detected entities.
 Try out a few variations of inputs.

 >**MARKED ASSIGNMENT**
 >